okfn/okfn_iati/docs/data_requirements.md

 IATI allows tracking of all stages of these operations from initial approval through implementation to results, providing a comprehensive view of your development portfolio and its impacts.
 This transparency helps demonstrate the value of your institution's work while facilitating coordination with other development partners.

-## Data Format
+## Data Format Options

+We offer two approaches for providing your data:

+### Option 1: Single Spreadsheet Approach
-Please provide your data in **CSV** or **Excel** format, with one row per activity.
-The sections below explain what information we need for each activity.
+Provide your data in **one CSV or Excel file** with one row per activity.
+Include all information as columns following the structure described below.
+This is suitable for smaller datasets or when you prefer to work with a single file.

+### Option 2: Multi-File Approach (Recommended for Large Datasets)
+Provide your data as **multiple related CSV files** that follow our multi-CSV structure.
+This approach:
+- Separates different types of information (activities, organizations, transactions, etc.)
+- Makes it easier to manage large datasets
+- Allows you to work with specific data types independently
+- Follows standard database normalization principles

+For details on the multi-CSV structure and data relationships, see our [CSV Data Hierarchy Guide](csv_data_hierarchy.md).

+The sections below explain what information we need, regardless of which format approach you choose.

 ## Essential Activity Information